How To Drain Coolant Toyota RAV4

 Drainage Supplies Checklist

-• 10mm socket, ratchet, and extensions
+• 10mm socket, ratchet, and short extension

 • Pliers for hose clamps